Trulia Price Monitor and Trulia Rent Monitors

 However, the leading sales-price indexes each uses different samples of home sales and different weighting methodologies from each other, and as a result often show somewhat different price trends even in the same month (as the graph shows).
 None of the sales-price indexes is a perfect reflection of sales price trends.
 Therefore, even if asking prices perfectly predicted sales prices, the Price Monitor would not perfectly predict any of the sales-price indexes.

 The Trulia Price Monitor and the Trulia Rent Monitor is published immediately after the end of each month.
-Here’s the planned release schedule for 2013, as of 12/3.
+Here’s the planned release schedule for 2014, as of Tues., 1/7.
+All reports will be published at 12:01AM ET on each release date.
 We’ll update this calendar if there are any changes in the coming months.